dgzornoza/z88dk-dev-environment/Readme.md

 ## Features

-Project to set up a development environment for zx spectrum with z88dk in a visual studio code dev-container
+Project to set up a development environment for zx spectrum with z88dk in a visual studio code dev-container.
+Environment using DeZog for debugging ASM with C source code tags.

 ## Requirements